 COMMUTER TAX BENEFIT

-• Direct Contribution – tax free for employee, tax deductible for employer
+• Direct Contribution – tax-free for employees, tax deductible for the employer

 • Pre-tax Payroll Deduction- reducing tax payments for employee and employer